gitReiko/moodle-public-need-to-check/README.md

 4. Install the plugin on the page that opens;
 5. Add block «Need to check» on any page of the site (through which the plugin will be used).

 *Attention.
-Folder with the plugin should be called exactly need_to_check and be in the folder "path to moodle/blocks/", otherwise the plugin will not install.
+Folder with plugin should be called exactly need_to_check and be in the folder "path to moodle/blocks/", otherwise plugin will not install.
 When cloning through the console, the folder is named that way.
-But when downloading is named differently.*
+But when downloading differently.*

 ### Using

-Ordinary users (not admins) just need to go to the page on which the block is placed.
+Ordinary users (not admins) just need to go to the page on which block is placed.

 For administrators, there is one subtlety.
 For faster work, block stores some information in the database.
 This leaves an imprint on the use of plugin.

-**For correct work, it is necessary to update the information in the database after changing the composition of teachers who check students' work.**
+**For correct work, it is necessary to update the information in the database after changing the composition of teachers who check students' works.**
-**This can only be done by site administrators on the page with the block.**
+**This can only be done by site administrators on the page with block.**

-*The teacher is considered to be checking if he is enrolled in the same group as the student, and also has a role based on the archetype of teacher or editingteacher in the corresponding activity or course.*
+*The teacher is considered checking if he is enrolled in the same group as student, and also has role based on the archetype of teacher or editingteacher in the corresponding activity or course.*

 ### Work speed

-The speed of loading a page with a block depends on the usage scenario.
+Plugin work speed depends on the usage scenario.
-Teachers and local managers load the page almost instantly.
+Teachers and local managers page load almost instantly.
-It can take a long time to load the global manager or administrator page.
+But global manager or administrator page loading can take a long time.

-Download speed depends on the number of works to check.
+Page loading speed depends on the number of works that must be checked.
-Fewer works teachers need to check, faster page loads.
+The fewer works that must be checked, the faster page load.

-In addition, operation of entering information into database (needed to speed up work) takes longer time, than a simple page loading.
+In addition, operation of entering information into database (needed to speed up work) takes longer time, than simple page loading.
-Operation of entering information into database is carried out of the first time page with block load or manual operation by administrator.
+The operation of entering information into the database occurs by first loading or administrator manually launching.

 ### Third-party dependencies